em-baggie/OpenFresh/README.md

    cd openfresh
    ```
 2. **Install dependencies**:
-   Make sure you have Node.js installed.
-Then run:
+   Make sure you have Node.js installed and then run:
    ```
    npm install
    ```